Addiction

 Post-Treatment Support (Aftercare)

-After treatment, most recovering addicts will continue to receive support through post-treatment programs that will help them maintain their sobriety and avoid returning to drug use and addiction.
+After formal treatment, most people in recovery continue to receive support through aftercare programs that help them maintain sobriety and prevent relapse.

-Friends and family members of a drug addict also deal with negative repercussions caused by the addict’s behavior.
-However, many resources are available to help you cope with this process and better understand addiction.
+Addiction affects more than just the person using substances.
+Friends and family members often deal with significant stress and emotional pain.
+Many resources are available to help you cope with this process and better understand addiction.

 What About Addiction Relapse?

-The National Institute of Health (NIH) has the following to say about addiction and relapse:
+The National Institute on Drug Abuse has the following to say about addiction and relapse:

 “Relapse rates for people treated for substance use disorders are compared with those for people treated for high blood pressure and asthma.
 Relapse is common and similar across these illnesses.
 Therefore, substance use disorders should be treated like any other chronic illness.
 Relapse serves as a sign for resumed, modified, or new treatment.”